grafana/k6-docs/docs/sources/next/javascript-api/jslib/http-instrumentation-pyroscope/client.md

 ## HTTP module functions equivalents

-The `Client` class exposes the same API as the standard `http` module.
-Except for the `batch` method, which is absent from `Client`.
+The `Client` class exposes the same API as the standard `http` module except for the `batch` method, which is absent from `Client`.
 The following table lists the `Client` methods which have an equivalent in the standard `http` module:

 | Method                                               | HTTP equivalent                                                                                   | Description                                                                                                                                                                             |
 | :--------------------------------------------------- | :------------------------------------------------------------------------------------------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |